View full guide »

 - That the owner's reputation or goodwill has been damaged

 Mechanisms for enforcing a registered trademark provide a greater ambit of protection than those available to an unregistered trademark.
-In addition to an action for passing off, the owner of a registered trademark may also bring an action for trademark infringement or depreciation of goodwill.
+In addition to an action for passing off, the owner of a registered trademark may also bring an action for trademark infringement and/or depreciation of goodwill.

 In the Federal Court, trademark owners may also enforce their rights by means of a summary proceeding called an application.
 An application proceeds on a paper record and does not involve any discovery process.
+Applications move faster than actions and have similar remedies available, including injunctions.

 The remedies available against a party who infringes a trademark or depreciates the value of its goodwill include injunctive relief, monetary damages or profits, as well as an order for the destruction of the infringing articles.